 They Let Toys Be Toys

 Moms bringing up inclusive children don't buy toys that are specifically marketed to one gender.
 Girls don't need Legos to be pink in order to be interested in building.
 Boys need access to play kitchens because cooking should not be a gendered activity.
 When children learn that

 windows and mirrors.
 Kids should see themselves reflected in literature because it helps them build positive identity associations.
 However, they also need to be exposed to people who are different, and picture books are an excellent way to do this.
-My personal favorite is The Great Big Book of Families because it shows the many ways a family can be, but asserts that what makes a family is love.
+My personal favorite is because it shows the many ways a family can be, but asserts that what makes a family is love.
+The Great Big Book of Families They Address Stereotypes

 Parents are their children's first and, in my opinion, most important teachers.
 So when they hear their kids express a stereotype, they use it as a teachable moment.
 Maybe they say that all Asians are good at math.
 That's a great opportunity to talk about how race and ability are unrelated.

 bullying.
 But in this case, we have to get over ourselves.
 Bullying behavior is detrimental (to say the least) to both parties involved.
 It's first about protecting the child that is targeted, but it's also about engaging bystanders and addressing the bias behind bullying behavior.
 Engaged moms will stop bullying, name it, and proactively work with their child to prevent it from happening again.
 They Model Inclusive Behavior

 Parents who want kids to be "includers" walk the walk, even when this stretches their comfort zones.
 They actively seek out friendships with people who are different than they are.
 Their children never hear them

 upstanders.
 But that doesn't mean they have to confront a bully.
 Just as there are many ways to be an ally as an adult (like sitting next to someone on public transportation being harassed for their head scarf or helping transgender people feel comfortable in gendered spaces), there are many ways children can be a friend to child who is victimized.

 Child allies can speak out, listen and comfort, get the targeted child out of the situation, seek help from an adult, and learn about differences.
 Moms who raise inclusive kids will be mothers of adults who are caring, compassionate, agents of social justice.
 It's an outcome we to which we can all aspire.